Arsenal transfer news and rumours

 The latest players linked with an Arsenal exit…

-Pierre-Emerick Aubameyang - Arsenal have offered Real Madrid a Pierre-Emerick Aubameyang transfer deal in a blow to Man Utd (Daily Express, March 24) PSG, Barcelona and United are interested in signing Aubameyang (Daily Mail, March 23)
+Pierre-Emerick Aubameyang - Arsenal have offered Real Madrid a Pierre-Emerick Aubameyang transfer deal in a blow to Man Utd (Daily Express, March 24) PSG, Barcelona and United are interested in signing Aubameyang (Daily Mail, March 23); Barca have cooled interest in the Arsenal captain as they prioritise a move for Inter Milan's Lautaro Martinez this summer (Daily Mail, March 25); Real Madrid hope a player-plus-cash deal will persuade Arsenal to part with their captain (Daily Star, March 26)

-Henrikh Mkhitaryan - Roma have made a bit to keep Henrikh Mkhitaryan on a permanent basis (Corriere dello Sport, March 24)
+Henrikh Mkhitaryan - Roma have made a bit to keep Henrikh Mkhitaryan on a permanent basis (Corriere dello Sport, March 24); The Armenia international is willing to take a pay cut to remain at Roma permanently (Daily Mail, March 26)

+Mesut Ozil - The midfielder's agent insists Ozil is happy at Arsenal and has no plans to leave this summer (The Sun, March 28)

 The latest Arsenal contract talk…